rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 ## About Shearing Simulations

 A shearing simulation starts from the final simulation restart of a gelation simulations (i.e. a quasi-steady state gel).
-You must load the entire gelation simulation ("type A" solvent particles AND "type B" colloid particles, typically saved as `all_particles.gsd`) to make sure that there are no non-physical overlaps between particles when the system is initialized.
+You must load the entire gelation simulation (you must have position information for colloid AND solvent particles) to make sure that there are no non-physical overlaps between particles when the system is initialized (i.e. no solvent particles appear in the center of a colloid particle).

 Once initialized, the simulation applies a velocity equal to the shear rate at the upper and lower (+Y and -Y) boundaries of the simulation box, and the shear is then propogated through the gel via the interparticle interactions (DPD forces) using the Velocity-Verlet algorithm.
 This requires [the modifications we made to HOOMD-blue](/06-Modifying-HOOMDblue.md) to ensure that all particle interaction infomration is correctly tracked across all the periodic boundaries of the simulation box.